-Prior to starting work, students are required to submit a Student Employment Authorization and Contract to the Financial Aid Office, as well as identification, tax, and direct deposit forms to the Payroll Office.
+Prior to starting work, students are required to complete an I-9 Employment Eligibility Verification (basically identification), some tax withholding forms provided to you, and a direct deposit authorization.
 More information about student employment forms can be found here.

 Students who are not yet 18 years of age must also obtain a work permit from the State of Wisconsin.
-Work permit applications and requirements are available from the Payroll Office.
+Work permit applications and requirements are available from Payroll/Human Resources.

 What are my responsibilities as a student employee?

-First year students are responsible for contacting faculty or staff with whom they have been assigned jobs.
-All other students are responsible for finding jobs or confirming their return to an existing job.
+All students are responsible for finding jobs or confirming their return to an existing job.
 It is also the responsibility of the student to:

-· accurately record and total all times worked on timesheets
+• accurately record and total all times worked on timecards

 Information about student employment policies and procedures can be found here.